Ever wonder if there’s something you should — or better yet, shouldn’t — be doing with your blog?

 Second, try to monetize your blog as soon as possible.
-Work with affiliates that relate to your audience.
-Write an eBook about travel and your special niche.
+Promote affiliate programs that relate to your audience.
+Write an eBook about travel and your specific niche.
 Blogs cost money as well as time.
 When you have income each month, then you will feel rewarded and motivated to keep going.

 I failed to monetize early and faced burn-out.
 I was putting out a lot of content with little return.”

 Michele from Fun In Key West (Instagram and Facebook)

 “My biggest travel blogging mistake was not diversifying my income streams.